Cookie Policy

 Kancelaria Adwokacka Leszczyńska-Wiącek Magdalena Sp. k.

-This Cookies Policy sets out the rules for the use of cookies and similar technologies on the website available at: https://www.leszczynska-wiacek.pl/ (“the Website”).
+This Cookies Policy sets out the rules governing the use of cookies and similar technologies on the website available at: https://www.leszczynska-wiacek.pl/ (‘the Website’).

-Cookies are small text files stored on the user’s device, such as a computer, phone, tablet or other device used to access the Website.
+Cookies are small text files stored on the user’s device, such as a computer, mobile phone, tablet or any other device used to access the Website.

 Cookies may be read by the Website that created them, or by third parties whose tools are used on the Website.
 Other technologies, such as pixels, tags, device identifiers, browser local storage or analytics scripts, may also perform a similar function.